wswebcreation/saucelabs-vusb-gui/README.md

 This project is an Open Source Virtual USB GUI for Sauce Labs Virtual USB.
 It provides a simple GUI to start an Android or iOS vUSB session with only a few clicks.

 > **NOTE:** This project has been deprecated because the app has moved to the Sauce Labs Open Source Repository which you can find [here](https://github.com/saucelabs/saucelabs-vusb-app).
 The new GUI, as of version [`1.0.1`](https://github.com/saucelabs/saucelabs-vusb-app/releases/tag/v1.0.1), can now connect to the Sauce Labs Real Device Cloud instead of the Legacy RDC (TestObject)-cloud.
+Version [0.5.0](https://github.com/wswebcreation/saucelabs-vusb-gui/releases/tag/0.5.0) is the last supported version that works with the Legacy RDC.

 > **NOTE:**<br />